(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, January 19, 2016.)

 Statue of Marcus Aurelius on horseback.

 Marcus Aurelius (121 – 180 AD) was Roman Emperor from 161 to 180, and is considered one of the most important Stoic philosophers.
 What today we call the Meditations take the form of a personal notebook; they weren’t intended for publication and he called them “Writings To Myself.”
-They were written in Greek, even though his native tongue was Latin, and were probably composed while Marcus was on military campaigns in central Europe, c.
+They were written in Greek, although his native tongue was Latin, and were probably composed while Marcus was on military campaigns in central Europe, c.
 AD 171-175.
 He died, most likely from the plague or cancer, on a military campaign in present day Austria.
 The work is divided into 12 short books.

 In Book I Aurelius thanks those to whom he is indebted.
 He thanks his grandfather for teaching him to be candid, modest, and even-tempered; his father for teaching him to be humble, calm, and frugal; his mother for teaching him to be generous and non-materialistic; and his teachers who taught him the value of hard work, self-discipline, equanimity, rationality, humor, and tolerance.
 From his teachers he also learned to love practical philosophy, instead of metaphysics, logic and the vanity of the Sophists.
 He also thanks his wife for being affectionate.